Alex-Bartlett/frameworks_and_languages_module/technical_report.md

 Encapsulation prevents bloat for routes that do not require certain functionality.
 For example, routes that require authentication can have hooks/plugins within their context in which their requests pass through (Fastify, n.d.).
 Meanwhile, non-authenticated routes can be placed outside of this context so they don't run through these checks.
-This reduces processing time, notably as the project scales, improving the server response time.
+This reduces processing time, particularly as the project scales, improving the server response time.

 #### References